fcojavierdomenech/vimrc-php/README.md

 # vimrc
 Vim settings for php environments (also frameworks)

+To install just clone this repo from your .vim folder and change the vimrc file to:
+`source ~/.vim/vimrc-php/vimrc`

 There is also an install.sh file where all the extra libraries needed to complete the installation are listed, and their commands to do it.